 “An object becoming part of a Museum collection doesn’t mean its story has to end so we’re happy to see the Heathcote Williams Shield in competition again and look forward to being able to expand on its story.
 It will remain part of our collection, on loan to whichever school has the honour of holding this prestigious, beautifully-crafted trophy.”

 College Sport Wellington and Cricket Wellington will present the Shield to the winner of Wellington qualifying round of the New Zealand Secondary Schools Cup, due to be decided at the Basin Reserve on Monday 3 April, 2017.
 The new holder will then put the Shield on the line in home challenges next season, with all New Zealand secondary schools eligible to contest it.
 Cricket Wellington’s Community Cricket Manager, Chris Nevin, is proud to be able to reignite competition for the Shield:

 “We’re delighted to see the re-introduction of an historic piece of silverware back in to the College competitions.
 We are confident that this will become a highly sought after Trophy in the years to come and we are grateful to the Cricket Museum for allowing the Heathcote Williams Shield to come back into circulation for the first time since the 1980s.”

-The Wellington regional final for the New Zealand Secondary Schools Cup will be played between Wellington College and Hutt International Boys School at the Basin Reserve on Monday 3 April with the first ball at 10.00am.
-Tuesday 4 April is available as a reserve day if required.
+After being rained-off at the end of last season, the Wellington regional final for the New Zealand Secondary Schools Cup will be played between Wellington College and Hutt International Boys School at Ngati Toa Domain on Saturday 28 October.
+The first ball is scheduled for 10.30am.